dejandjenic/Crayon/README.md

 when running locally for the fist time user needs to execute script for schema creation and optionally for seeding data.

+#### Real time updates

+API provides real time updates via SignalR implementation which is configured to use Redis backplane for SignalR and can be safely deployed in multi instance environment (Kubernetes , ...)

 ### Crayon tests